 Starting byte: 230

 Ending byte: 230

 Character type: Alpha

 Example: M

-- This field is for use on Card products only (account type 05) for all other product types the field should contain blanks. - For account type 05 (see Appendix 4 and 9) this field should be set with M if the minimum payment (only) requested on the previous statement has been made.
+- This field is for use on Card products only (account type 05 or 37); for all other product types the field should contain blanks. - For account types 05 and 37 (see Appendix 4 and 9) this field should be set with M if the minimum payment (only) requested on the previous statement has been made.
 (See appendix 9) - Only M or blank are accepted in this field, any other values will prevent the updating of the entire file.